J. Allen Hynek

 Josef Allen Hynek (May 1, 1910 – April 27, 1986) was an American astronomer, professor, and ufologist.
 He is perhaps best remembered for his UFO research.
 Hynek acted as scientific advisor to UFO studies undertaken by the U.S. Air Force under three projects: Project Sign (1947–1949), Project Grudge (1949–1951) and Project Blue Book (1952–1969).

 In later years, he conducted his own independent UFO research, developing the "Close Encounter" classification system.
 He was among the first people to conduct scientific analysis of reports and especially of trace evidence purportedly left by UFOs.

 Early life

 Hynek was born in Chicago to Czech parents.
 In 1931, Hynek received a Bachelor of Science degree from the University of Chicago.
 In 1935, he completed his PhD in astrophysics at Yerkes Observatory of the Department of Astronomy and Astrophysics at the University of Chicago.
 His thesis advisors were Otto Struve and William Wilson Morgan.
-Hynek joined the Department of Physics and Astronomy at Ohio State University in 1936.
+Hynek joined the Department of Physics and Astronomy at The Ohio State University in 1936.